 10 of the best £1,000 to £1,500 road bikes

-One thing this roundup of bikes highlights is just how much choice of high quality road bikes are available, you really do get a lot for you money.
-There's a wider choice of frame materials, and we've included a couple of alloy bikes, some carbon and even a steel bike too.
-Another benefit of spending this sort of money is that the bikes start to get much lighter than those costing half as much, which will have a significant impact on the ride quality and performance, and your times up your local hills.
+If you have £1,000 to £1,500 to spend on a road bike, you really do get a lot for you money.
+A benefit of spending this sort of money is that the bikes start to get much lighter than those costing half as much, which will have a significant impact on the ride quality and performance, and your times up your local hills.

-Shimano 105 is the dominant groupset at this price point but it's still 10-speed for now, the newer 11-speed won't start to appear until the 2015 model year bikes begin arriving in shops this autumn.
+Shimano 105 is the dominant groupset at this price point.
 While there is a lot of own-brand kit for parts like wheels, handlebars and saddles, which is no bad thing (manufacturers have really raised their game with own label components), there is a lot more branded kit from the likes of Mavic and Fizik.

 Boardman Road Team £999.99